SASIM

 What did we do?

-The qualitative assessment of the various mobility options in terms of their sustainability should enable planners and politicians to create price incentives for travelers to make their mobility behavior more sustainable - both in the short term (e.g. choice of means of transport) and in the long term (e.g. car ownership).
-For citizens, the difference between estimated or perceived effects and decisions on the choice of means of transport and the actual effects is shown, thus creating transparency.
+The qualitative assessment of different mobility options with regard to their sustainability should enable planners and policymakers to create price incentives for travelers to make their mobility behavior more sustainable – both in the short term (e.g., choice of transportation) and in the long term (e.g., car ownership).

 Do you want to know the true price of your mobility?